Weak reflection principle for L\'evy processes: Introduction

 for any $h\in\mathcal{B}^-_0$.
-Analogously, one can define the {\bf lower weak symmetry}, along with the mapping $\mathbf{W}^-:\mathcal{B}^+_0\rightarrow\mathcal{B}^-$.
+Analogously, one can define the \textit{lower weak symmetry}, along with the mapping $\mathbf{W}^-\dvtx \mathcal {B}^+_0\rightarrow\mathcal{B}^-$.
 We do not insist on a particular choice of the spaces of test functions $\mathcal{B}^{\pm}_0$, but, in what follows, we choose the spaces that include all smooth functions with compact support.
-We will refer to $\mathbf{W}^{\pm}$ as the {\bf weak symmetry mapping}, although one should remember that, in the present setting, the specific form of the symmetry may vary significantly depending on the underlying process $X$.
+We will refer to $\mathbf{W}^{\pm}$ as the \textit{weak symmetry mapping}, although one should remember that in the present setting, the specific form of the symmetry may vary significantly depending on the underlying process~$X$.
 For example, if the distribution of $X_t$ is not symmetric with respect to zero, the image of a piece-wise linear function may be a curve with nonzero curvature at every point.
-Thus, the {\bf weak reflection principle} consists of the application of the strong Markov property, the (semi-) continuity and the weak symmetry mapping $\mathbf{W}^{\pm}$.
+Thus the \textit{weak reflection principle} consists of the application of the strong Markov property, the (semi-) continuity and the weak symmetry mapping~$\mathbf{W}^{\pm}$.

 It is worth mentioning that there is a particular choice of weak symmetry that has received a lot of attention in the existing literature.\footnote{We thank the anonymous referee for pointing this out.} This symmetry is related to the geometric Brownian motion with drift.
-Notice that a Brownian motion with a constant (non-zero) drift does not possess any strong symmetries, and neither does its exponential -- the geometric Brownian motion -- which is the main component of the celebrated Black-Scholes-Merton model.
-Nevertheless, Carr and Chou \cite{CarrChou} eliminate the drift by a Girsanov change of measure and derive the following relation
+Notice that a Brownian motion with a constant (nonzero) drift does not possess any strong symmetries, and neither does its exponential---the geometric Brownian motion---which is the main component of the celebrated Black--Scholes--Merton model.
+Nevertheless, Carr and Chou \cite{CarrChou} eliminate the drift by a Girsanov change of measure and derive the following relation: